-And if you are a fan of the show…thank you so much for being a supporter!
-I know we aren’t the biggest or even the best pop culture / comic book podcast, but just as long as I can have interesting and authentic conversations with incredible independent creators that deserve more spotlight – that is really all that matters to me.
+If you are a fan of the show…thank you so much for being a supporter!
+I know we aren’t the most well known pop culture / comic book podcast, but just as long as I can have interesting and authentic conversations with incredible independent creators that deserve more spotlight – that is really all that matters to me.

 The irony of having a mainstream website name (Hall H at San Diego Comic-Con is well known after all) while having a mission to showcase indie creators isn’t lost on me.
 In fact, it’s part of what make me…me.